top of page

 Self-Learning

-Self-learning and taking the initiative to improve skills in their free time set job candidates apart in this field.
+Self-learning and improving skills in their free time set job candidates apart in this field.
 Investing time in self-learning cybersecurity fundamentals, developing necessary skills, and researching existing trends are important approaches to gaining an edge before an interview.
-Demonstrating an enthusiasm towards learning new technologies while developing knowledge of industry practices through open-source study materials and certifications can make candidates stand out among their competitors.
+Demonstrating an enthusiasm towards learning new technologies while developing knowledge of industry practices through open-source study materials and home labs can make candidates stand out among their competitors.
 Employers often prefer those who demonstrate competence by actively seeking out information independently versus relying solely on course credits or a degree.
 Becoming self-taught in the rapidly changing world of cybersecurity is essential if one wishes to stand the best chance of being successfully employed in this continually evolving industry.
-There is absolutely no reason to forgo self-learning, as you should be self-learning on top of any other training option you are doing.
+There is absolutely no reason to forgo self-learning, as you should be self-learning on top of any other training option you are doing due to the breadth of free/cheap training options.

 Pros: